-Persons who are not “immediate relatives” of U.S. citizens may still immigrate if they fall within one of the following family-based preferences classifications:
+Family members who are not “immediate relatives” of U.S. citizens may still immigrate if they fall into one of the following family-based preferences:

 - First Preference: Unmarried, adult sons and daughters of U.S. citizens;